ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

     string ImageUrl);
 ```

-The interface itself needs 2 methods to represent the 2 API endpoints.
-One called __GetProduct__ and one called __GetFeaturedProducts__.
-And both need to be async and return `Task`-based results.
+The interface itself needs two methods to represent the two API endpoints: one called __GetProduct__ and one called __GetFeaturedProducts__.
+Both need to be async and return `Task`-based results.

 ```csharp
 public interface IProductsClient